-Clustered heads never communicate using external service or administration network interfaces, and the interconnects form a secure private network.
+Clustered heads only communicate with each other over the secure private network established by the cluster interconnects, and never over network interfaces intended for service or administration.
 Messages fall into two general categories: regular heartbeats used to detect the failure of a remote head, and higher-level traffic associated with the resource manager and the cluster management subsystem.
 Heartbeats are sent, and expected, on all three links; they are transmitted continuously at fixed intervals and are never acknowledged or retransmitted as all heartbeats are identical and contain no unique information.
 Other traffic may be sent over any link, normally the fastest available at the time of transmission, and this traffic is acknowledged, verified, and retransmitted as required to maintain a reliable transport for higher-level software.

 Regardless of its type or origin, every message is sent as a single 128-byte packet and contains a data payload of 1 to 68 bytes and a 20-byte verification hash to ensure data integrity.
 The serial links run at 115200 bps with 9 data bits and a single start and stop bit; the Ethernet link runs at 1Gbps.
 Therefore the effective message latency on the serial links is approximately 12.2ms.
 Ethernet latency varies greatly; while typical latencies are on the order of microseconds, effective latencies to the appliance management software can be much higher due to system load.